garvit027/cloud-task-tracker/README.md

 npm install

 # Install functions dependencies
-cd functions
-npm install
+npm install --prefix functions
-cd ..
-Terminal 1: Run Firebase Emulators This will start a local, offline version of your Firebase backend and database.
+Terminal 1: Run Firebase Emulators This starts a local, offline version of my Firebase backend, database, and hosting.

 Bash

 firebase emulators:start
-Terminal 2: Run React Dev Server This will start your React frontend.
+Terminal 2: Run React Dev Server This starts the React frontend with hot-reloading.

 Bash

 npm run dev
-Open http://localhost:5173/ (or whatever port your terminal shows) in your browser.
-The app will automatically connect to your local emulators.
+Open http://localhost:5173/ (or the port shown in your terminal) in your browser.
+The app is configured to automatically connect to your local emulators.

+Deployment Pipeline (CI/CD)
+This repository has a fully configured CI/CD pipeline using GitHub Actions.
+The workflow is defined in .github/workflows/deploy.yml.

+Deployment Prerequisite
+To successfully deploy this project, the target Firebase project must be on the "Blaze" (pay-as-you-go) plan.

+This is a mandatory requirement from Google to use the Cloud Build API, which is necessary for deploying Firebase Functions.
+The Blaze plan includes a generous free tier, so no charges are typically incurred for a project of this scale.

+How to Deploy (After Upgrading Plan)
+Upgrade to Blaze: Visit your Firebase project console and upgrade the plan.

+Set GitHub Secret: Add your Firebase deploy token as a GitHub Actions secret named FIREBASE_TOKEN.

+Push to Main: Pushing any commit to the main branch will automatically trigger the deployment.

+Bash

+git push origin main